-Before you can complete a single double under, you need to own a jump rope.
+Before you can complete a double under, you need to own a jump rope.
 But which jump rope should you use?
 Don’t worry, we’ve got you covered.
 Not only have we created the jump rope kit specifically for double under progression and mastery, but we’ve also spent time answering the most common questions you might have about the different options available for you.
 Not surprisingly, questions are centered around handles and cords or cables.
 So, let’s dive right in.

 There are three key distinctions when considering jump rope handles.

 - The angle or degree at which the cord attaches to the handle, either 90° (perpendicular to the handle) or 180° (parallel to the handle).
 Believe it or not, the founder of Elite SRS, Matt Hopkins, invented the 90° handle to improve the speed jump ropes he saw in the marketplace!
 You can hear the story here.
 For double unders, 90º (perpendicular) is better because it reduces the torque added to the cable, thus reducing the resistance to turning the rope.

 - Ball bearings or no bearings: Typically, plastic handles do not include ball bearings.
 Metal bearings will provide a much higher spin rate and lower resistance for turning the rope.
 The lower the resistance, the easier it is to complete two rotations for every jump.

 - Versatility: it is important to select a versatile handle that provides flexibility to use different styles and thicknesses of cable and cord.
 We talk about this at the end, but progression is key to double under success, and having the option of sizing down your cable and cord with a single handle provides you with the most opportunity for success.